-Alleyne played at the the Division I FCS program Delaware State University for four seasons, where he rushed for 1,719 yards, 11 touchdowns, 491 receiving yards and two receiving touchdowns.
+Alleyne played at the Division I FCS program Delaware State University for four seasons, where he rushed for 1,719 yards, 11 touchdowns, 491 receiving yards, and two receiving touchdowns.

 In his four seasons at DSU, Alleyne was honored with numerous accolades including All-MEAC Conference Third Team (2018), MEAC Football All-Academic (2018), Preseason All-MEAC Second Team (RB) (2018), Phil Steele Preseason All-MEAC Third Team (KR) (2018) and Phil Steele All-MEAC Third Team kick-off returner (2017).

 Clip courtesy of Brycen Alleyne YouTube Page

 At Delaware’s Pro Day, Alleyne showed his skills to NFL scouts in attendance as the Delaware State product used this time to show off his speed.
 Alleyne’s 4.41 time for the 40 yard dash would have put him second among the running backs who ran at the NFL Combine.